TimBeckerAachen/room_occupancy_detection/README.md

 Moreover, it might not be technically feasible to control the HVAC system based on a highly dynamic occupancy prediction.

 ### TODO
+- clean exploration notebook
+- add & clean all model notebooks

+- update requirements.txt
 - explain how to run the code

 - explain files and notebooks
 - explain decisions briefly
 - conclusion in the readme
-- clean code + docstrings
-- update requirements.txt

 - github page
 - add images to markdown